 crontab -u username -e

-In the above guide, you learned how to set up a Cron job on Linux.
+The above guide taught you how to set up a Cron job on Linux.
 Cron is a simple and powerful utility that helps you to reduce the burden of many tasks associated with system administration.
 You can now automate many tasks with Cron.